EmergingDigitalAcademy/react-workshop-famous-people/README.md

 Start with the code provided here.

 The server side code and routes have been provided for you.
 You shouldn't have to change anything in the server.

-Please create a database called `famous_people` and use the `database.sql` file to help you spin it up.
+No database needed, the server serves it all out from memory.

 ```npm install```